-In period 1, 2, 5 and 6 you can select a total of 12 ECTS credits.
-In period 3 and 4 at total of 6 ECTS credits.
-You can select two courses per period (one in the morning, one in the afternoon)
+In periods 1, 2, 5 and 6 you can take a total of 12 ECTS credits.
+In period 3 and 4, you can take a total of 6 ECTS credits.
+You can select two courses per period (one in the morning, one in the afternoon.

-Students studying in the Fall typically take classes during periods 1 and 2.
-Students studying in the Spring take classes during periods 3, 4, and 5 or 4, 5, and 6.
-Note that the orientation takes place prior to period 4.
-Please refer to the calendar below for academic calendar information.
+Students studying in the Fall typically take classes during periods 1 and 2, taking two classes per period.
+Students studying in the Spring can choose to take classes either during periods 3, 4, and 5 OR 4, 5, and 6.
+Some students choose to do periods 3, 4, and 5 because they align closely with the dates of the UW-Madison spring semester - but please note that the orientation takes place prior to period 4, so students beginning in period 3 will not have orientation until after that period.
+For that reason, it is recommended that students do periods 4, 5, and 6.